Wanda Beach murders: Possible linked cases

 In both the murders of Kruger and Dowlingkoa, police believed that the killer was taunting them.
 In the Kruger murder, a witness calling himself "Gary" gave a statement that he and a girlfriend were sitting in his car parked in Railway Square, directly behind the Piccadilly Centre, when he saw the utility pulling into the square sometime between 2:30 a.m. and 3:00 a.m. on the morning of the murder.
 "Gary" also stated that the vehicle circled Railway Square three times before turning back onto Gladstone Avenue and parking opposite the Piccadilly Centre.
 Police checks revealed that no such person existed on any record and the address that "Gary" gave detectives was false.

 Media

-The murders were the focus of an episode of Crime Investigation Australia entitled "The Wanda Beach Murders/Beaumont Children Mystery".
+Books

 A book, Wanda: The Untold Story of the Wanda Beach Murders by Alan J. Whiticker, was published in January 2003.

-It was also the topic of the premiere January 2016 episode of Casefile True Crime Podcast, with the linked cases receiving a stand-alone episode in January 2018.
+Podcasts

+The murders were the focus of an episode of: